 bInstitute for Nanoscale Technology, University of Technology Sydney, Broadway, NSW 2007, Australia.

-Abstract
+Abstract **107 words, aiming for ~100 for APL**

-AuAl2 is an intermetallic compound with a vivid purple color attributable to a plasmon energy in the visible part of the spectrum.
-The color as-deposited thin films is not as strong and only develops upon annealing.
-Density functional theory calculations of the dielectric function have been performed for this material with a variety of vacancy types and concentrations.
-It has been shown that color of AuAl2 is dependent on the vacancy concentration and, from this, the as-deposited thin films can be identified as containing Al vacancies.
-The effect of vacancies on the optical properties can be understand as arising from the complex interplay between interband transitions around the Fermi level and the plasmon energy.
+AuAl2 is an intermetallic compound with a vivid purple color attributable to a bulk plasmon energy in the visible part of the spectrum.
+However, the color of as-deposited thin films is not as strong and only develops upon annealing.
+Density functional theory calculations of the dielectric function are presented for a variety of vacancy types and concentrations.
+The results support the view that the effect of annealing on color is correlated with a reduction in concentration of Al vacancies.
+The effect of vacancies on the optical properties can be understood as arising from the complex interplay between interband transitions around the Fermi level and the plasmon energy.

 1. Introduction